usefulmove/usefulmove/lop/language-oriented-programming.md

 ## Some helper functions

-The Sudoku board is modeled here as a simple one-dimensional list with either valid cell values (1-9) or 0s indicating a hole, and maths are used to determine to which row, column, or subgrid (box) the one-dimensional index into the board belongs using the `get-row`, `get-col`, and `get-box` helper functions.
+The Sudoku board is modeled here as a simple one-dimensional list with either valid cell values (1-9) or 0s indicating a hole.

 ```scheme
 (define unsolved-board